Who of us isn’t looking to spend less and save more money?

 Whenever I see something I want to purchase, I save it to that board first.
 Then I come back later and reassess whether I really want to purchase it.
 Usually, the answer is “no.”

 You can use a similar technique by bookmarking something you’re interested in buying and waiting at least a day before making the purchase.
 You’ll likely discover that you don’t want to purchase many of those items.
+This will help you to spend less and save more money.

 30. Use coupon sites.